Restaurant Content Marketing

-This data is collected by Bloom whether customers log into your WiFi or not.
+Bloom will collect this data whether customers log into your WiFi or not.

 When a customer logs into your WiFi, the system will capture their email address or social media profile, so you will be collecting those valuable email addresses and customer profiles passively.

 At this point, the system can then associate all previous activity from that device to the customer’s profile, as well as demographics such as gender, age, birthday and more.

 With this kind of data, you can send content to your customer segments on a very granular level.
 And you’ll know each and every time they come back to your location.